vioshyvo/a-multilabel-classification-framework/README.md

-# A Multilabel Framework for Approximate Nearest Neighbor Search
+# A Multilabel Classification Framework for Approximate Nearest Neighbor Search

+This article contains the code used to produce the experimental results of the article "A Multilabel Classification Framework for Approximate Nearest Neighbor Search" that is published in NeurIPS 2022.

 ## Requirements